anchorP34/Bayesian-Baseball-Results/README.md

 final_results_df_2018.to_excel('2018 Head to Head.xlsx', index = False)

+# BaseballBayesian
+This folder holds all of the information needed to look at for building a docker image that can run this web scraping process.

 # Bayesian Modeling with Machine Learning
 Jupyter Notebook that runs analysis on machine learning algorithms compared to the accuracy of a regular Bayesian model.